eavonius/powerdelivery/secrets.markdown

 **Tips:**

-* You must add any uses that will deploy using powerdelivery to the Windows *Remote Management Users* or *Administrators* groups.
+* You must add any users that will deploy using powerdelivery to the Windows *Remote Management Users* or *Administrators* groups.
 If the user is not a member of one of these two groups, they will get Access Denied errors.
 * Depending on whether you are using DNS names, NetBIOS names, or IP addresses for hosts; you may need to specify [additional connection settings](environments.html#connection_settings) on your environment nodes if you encounter PowerShell remoting errors.

 <br />